nootkan/classic-press-formspammertrap-plugin/README.txt

 FormSpammerTrap Contact Form provides a secure, spam-resistant contact form for your ClassicPress/Wordpress website.
 Built on the proven FormSpammerTrap anti-spam system, this plugin offers advanced protection against bots, spammers, and automated attacks while maintaining excellent usability for legitimate visitors.

+**🆕 NEW in v1.5.3:
+* **🔒 Critical Security Update!
+Fixes multiple XSS, Path Traversal, and Email Content Injection vulnerabilities.
+Comprehensive security improvements with enhanced input validation and sanitization.
+Highly recommended update for all users.
+All functionality preserved while significantly improving security.

 **🆕 NEW in v1.5.2: Complete Form Color Customization System**

 * **🎨 Visual Form Designer** - Complete control over all form colors and appearance